More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 How does the converter handle the first row — is it always treated as headers?

-By default the first row is treated as the header and each cell becomes a JSON key.
-If your file has no header row, toggle "First row is data" and the converter will use generic keys like column_1, column_2 — or you can paste a custom header list.
+By default the first row is treated as the header (the "First row is header" checkbox) and each cell becomes a JSON key.
+If your file has no header row, uncheck it and the converter will use generic keys like column_1, column_2 for Array of Objects and NDJSON output, or emit plain arrays for Array of Arrays.
 RFC 4180 makes the header row optional but recommends it, and most real-world CSVs include one.
 Watch out for headers that contain spaces, dots, or special characters: keys like "Customer ID" or "Order.Date" produce valid JSON but are awkward to access programmatically.
-The converter offers an optional "normalize headers" step that lowercases keys, replaces spaces with underscores, and strips non-alphanumeric characters, yielding clean snake_case identifiers like customer_id and order_date that are friendly to every downstream language.
+Dotted headers are special — see the nested-keys question, where enabling "Expand Nested" turns Order.Date into a nested object.
+For other cleanup such as lowercasing or converting to snake_case, normalize the header row in your source file first, then convert.

 Can I produce nested JSON from a flat CSV using dot-notation headers?